 There’s pent-up demand to visit Nevada and cars are safer than planes when it comes to Covid-19.
 Will more drivers emerging from quarantine be as reckless?

 Sam & Ash Injury Law Will Be Ready

 People are on their cell phones more than ever during the shutdown.
 They have not used freeways for longer trips in a while.
 Bad habits and rusty driving from quarantine can make these 100 days even more dangerous than usual.

-Sam & Ash, LLP will stay prepared.
+Sam & Ash Injury Law will stay prepared.
 More than ever, you deserve a summer free from pain.
 Should you experience an accident, we’ll make your personal injury claim easier.
 Call us immediately after an accident at 1 (800) 304-2000.